 RIKEN is promoting a Gender Equality Program by taking various measures to create a workplace where both men and women are able to give full rein to their talents and abilities.

 Also, you will be eligible for an exemption from repayment for category 1 scholarship loans provided by the Japan Student Services Organization before fiscal year 2003, and eligible for applying for the Grants-in-Aid for Scientific Research (Kakenhi) of Japan.

 Applications are accepted by email only.
 However, when the application documents are too large to submit by email, it is recommended to employ file transfer services on the internet.
 Before submitting the applications, make sure the documents are encrypted and send us the password information separately.
 Upon receipt, we will check whether all the required documents are included and send an acknowledgement of receipt.
 If you do not receive the acknowledgement email, please contact us at the email address in “Contact information” below.

 Please prepare the following documents in English.

 No format specified.
-Please make sure to include applicant’s name, nationality, academic background, work history including the applicant’s current affiliation, and email address.
-Other information that is not necessary for selection, such as the applicant’s current address, the date of birth, age, sex and marital status, is not required.
+Please make sure to include applicant's name, date of birth, nationality, academic background, work history including the applicant's current affiliation, and email address.

 - 2.List of research achievements